melezhik/sparky/docs/glossary.md

 Some useful glossary

-# Job aka Sparky aka Sparky project
+# Job aka Sparky project

 Raku scenario gets executed on some event and does some useful job